What is HTTPS?

 Authentication is the next step in maintaining the security of data entering a website.
 A website's SSL/TLS certificate will have a public key to verify the data sent has been digitally signed by an individual using the correct private key.
 This proves the information is coming from a trusted source and can be accepted.

 Files, images, or web pages are vulnerable to corruption by third-party entities if not properly secured.
-HTTPS ensures that each document sent through the server has a digital signature from the original sender, which a website can then use to determine the integrity of the sent data.
+HTTPS ensures that each document sent through the server has a digital signature from the original sender, which a website can use to determine the integrity of the sent data.
 The document's contents, including its digital certificate, can be analyzed to verify no corruption has occurred in transit.

 What is the Difference Between HTTP and HTTPS?